asc-csa/Scisat-App/README.md

 # English
 # Multiple Dash Application
-To filter, download and visualize Alouette-I data and SCISAT Data on the same server
+To filter, download and visualize Alouette-I data and SCISAT Data on the same server.
+Tha app runs on http://127.0.0.1:8888/

 ## Background